kristpykreme/pawfect/README.md

 `npm install` -> this will install the packages needed for react app

+u must already have a database with the name `petcare` and table `users`

 ---------------------------

 `npm run dev` -> this command is to execute the react app. this will not connect to the server and datbase!!!! purely to see what ur website looks like